 Opera News, Clive Paget

-Last season Clay Hilley made his celebrated debut at the Wiener Staatsoper in the title role of Tannhäuser in a new production directed by Lydia Steier and conducted by Music Director Philippe Jordan.
-Other highlights included Der Kaiser in a new production of Die Frau ohne Schatten directed by Tobias Kratzer and led by Sir Donald Runnicles at Deutsche Oper Berlin, as well as revivals at Deutsche Oper Berlin of Tannhäuser conducted by Axel Kober and Tristan und Isolde led by Petr Popelka and Sir Donald Runnicles.
-On the concert stage Hilley made a debut with l’Orchestre Symphonique de Montréal in performances of Gurre-Lieder led by Music Director Rafael Payare, and he was tenor soloist in Mahler’s Das Lied von der Erde with Sir Simon Rattle and the Lucerne Festival Orchestra and with Juraj Valčuha leading the Yomiuri Nippon Symphony Orchestra.
+Clay Hilley made his celebrated debut at the Wiener Staatsoper in the title role of Tannhäuser in a new production directed by Lydia Steier and conducted by Music Director Philippe Jordan.
+Other highlights of the recent past include Der Kaiser in a new production of Strauss’ Die Frau ohne Schatten directed by Tobias Kratzer and led by Sir Donald Runnicles at Deutsche Oper Berlin, productions of Tristan und Isolde and Götterdämmerung at the Bayreuth Festival, and revivals at Deutsche Oper Berlin of Tannhäuser conducted by Axel Kober and Tristan und Isolde led by Petr Popelka and Sir Donald Runnicles.
+On the concert stage Hilley made a debut with l’Orchestre Symphonique de Montréal in performances of Gurre-Lieder led by Music Director Rafael Payare, and performed in Mahler’s Das Lied von der Erde with Sir Simon Rattle and the Lucerne Festival Orchestra and with Juraj Valčuha leading the Yomiuri Nippon Symphony Orchestra.

-Beyond Wagner, Clay Hilley has appeared as Beethoven’s Florestan (Fidelio) for the Canadian Opera Company, with conductor Johannes Debus, Strauss’s Bacchus (Ariadne auf Naxos) at the Hong Kong Arts Festival with the orchestra of the Bayerische Staatsoper under Patrick Lange, and in his Staatsoper Hamburg debut as Laca in Janáček’s Jenůfa in performances conducted by Tomáš Netopil.
+Beyond Wagner, Clay Hilley has appeared as Beethoven’s Florestan (Fidelio) for the Canadian Opera Company, with conductor Johannes Debus, Strauss’s Bacchus (Ariadne auf Naxos) at the Hong Kong Arts Festival with the orchestra of the Bayerische Staatsoper under Patrick Lange, and in his Staatsoper Hamburg debut as Laca in Janáček’s Jenůfa with performances conducted by Tomáš Netopil.

-Concert performances of opera are also a fixture of the busy tenor’s schedule: Clay Hilley has been heard as Florestan (Fidelio) for both Atlanta Symphony Orchestra under Robert Spano and the Edinburgh International Festival with Sir Donald Runnicles and The Philharmonia; in Act Two of Tristan und Isolde with Edward Gardner and the Orchestra of the Norwegian National Opera; in Act Three of Siegfried with Erik Nielsen and the Bilbao Symphony; and as Radamès in Act Three of Aida with Nicola Luisotti and the Atlanta Symphony Orchestra.
+Concert performances of opera are also a fixture of the busy tenor’s schedule: Clay Hilley has been heard as Florestan (Fidelio) for both Atlanta Symphony Orchestra under Robert Spano and the Edinburgh International Festival with Sir Donald Runnicles and The Philharmonia; in Act Two of Tristan und Isolde with Edward Gardner and the Orchestra of the Norwegian National Opera; in Act Three of Siegfried with Erik Nielsen and the Bilbao Symphony; and as Radamès in Act Three of Aïda with Nicola Luisotti and the Atlanta Symphony Orchestra.

 The tenor’s burgeoning video catalogue includes Der Ring des Nibelungen from Deutsche Oper Berlin (Naxos) – about which Opera News wrote, “Vocally, he’s the finest Siegfried on DVD, with ringing top notes, perfect diction and impressive tonal flexibility” – and Götterdämmerung filmed at the Bayreuth Festival (Deutsche Grammophon).

-Tristan und Isolde: Gran Teatre del Liceu
+VideoTristan und Isolde: Gran Teatre del Liceu

-Die Frau ohne Schatten: Berliner Philharmoniker
+VideoDie Frau ohne Schatten: Berliner Philharmoniker

 Contact